-Google’s algorithms are a complex system used to retrieve data from the search index and instantly shows the best possible results for a query.
+Google’s algorithms are a complex system used to retrieve data from the search index and instantly show the best possible results for a query.
 The search engine uses a combination of algorithms and numerous classification signals to deliver web pages classified by relevance in their results pages (SERPs).

 They are Google Panda, Google Penguin, Google Hummingbird, Google Pigeon, Google Core Algorithm.